parallaxsecond/parsec-book/src/contributing/package_management.md

 ### Docker images

-End-to-end testing for the Parsec service (and for some of the other projects under the Parallaxsecond organisation) is built on top of Docker images.
+End-to-end testing for the Parsec service (and for some of the other projects under the Parallaxsecond organization) is built on top of Docker images.
 These images are required because of the multitude of dependencies needed, generally for connecting to various backends through 3rd party libraries.
 The Docker images separate the process of setting up this environment from the actual running of tests, allowing very short CI runs.